 How will you adapt to market demands and regulations?

-Then, the next step is choosing the right BOT partner.
+Then, the next step is choosing your BOT partner.

 This decision shapes the whole project because their expertise, processes, and culture eventually become your own.
 You need to look at: